Lin2907/general-knowledge-quiz/README.md

   + At the top of the repository above settings locate the 'Fork' button There is now a copy of the repository in the Github account.

- ### Making a local clone

-+ On GitHub navigate to the main page of the repository.
-+ Above the list of files click the dropdown code menu.
-+ Select the https option and copy the link.
-+ Open the GitPod Bash terminal.
-+ Change the current working directory to the desired destination location.
-+ Type the git clone command with the copied URL: git clone (URL).
-+ Press enter to create the local clone.

  ## Credits

 + Content

   * For randomized questions, Durstenfeld shuffle, an optimized version of Fisher-Yates was used.

   * Inspired by W3C schools and Code Institute lessons for creating timer function.

   + Score area was implemented similar as in "Love Maths" school project.
 + Media
-  + Questions ,options and answers were taken from [Quiz Trivia Games](www.quiztriviagames.com) .
+  + Questions, options and answers were taken from [Quiz Trivia Games](www.quiztriviagames.com) .

   + Images were taken from [Pexels](https://www.pexels.com/) . <br>
   <br>